Cancer-Classification-UI/CDN-API-Service/README.md

 # CDN API Service
 This service is responsible for content delivery logic.
 Handles any content that needs to be served to the end user.
+CDN stands for [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) and is a standard across multiple products.

 API Documentation is created using the [Swagger](https://swagger.io/).
 The url for the Swagger UI is on the same port as the `APP_PORT` in the `.env` file at